cainophile/cainophile/README.md

 Cainophile.Adapters.Postgres.subscribe(Cainophile.ExamplePublisher, self())
 ```

-This will asyncronously deliver changes as messages to your process.
+This will asynchronously deliver changes as messages to your process.
 See Cainophile.Changes for what they'll look like.

 ## At-least-once delivery guarantee